 Benzocaine has been linked to a rare but serious, sometimes deadly, condition called methemoglobinemia, which decreases the amount of oxygen that the blood can carry.
 So follow these guidelines:

-- Talk to your health care provider about using an OTC antiseptic containing benzocaine.
+- Talk to your dentist or doctor about using an OTC antiseptic containing benzocaine.

 - Don't use benzocaine in children younger than age 2 without supervision from a health care professional.